dotnet/arcade/README.md

 ### Status of Latest Version of Arcade Being Validated

-- Arcade version `5.0.0-beta.20364.3` has been promoted to `.NET Eng - Latest` channel.
+- Arcade is not being promoted due to Runtime and Installer (bellwether repos) not being in a green state at the time Arcade Validation for Promotion pipeline was kicked off.
+- A bug was discovered while validating against ASPNETCore.
-- For validation information, please see this tracking issue: https://github.com/dotnet/core-eng/issues/10262
+- For validation information, please see this tracking issue: https://github.com/dotnet/core-eng/issues/10266

 ## Getting Started